Affirm/affirm-merchant-sdk-android/README.md

 Affirm.startCheckout(this, checkout, false);
 ```

-- An `Checkout` object which contains details about the purchase itself
+- An `checkout` object which contains details about the purchase itself
 - An `useVCN` which determines whether the checkout flow should use virtual card network to handle the checkout.
     - if set to `true`, it will return `card info` from `VcnCheckoutCallbacks`.
 Of course you must override onActivityResult first, then call the `handleVcnCheckoutData` method
     ```java